RSE-Sheffield/old_team_site_nikola/site/pages/training/carpentry/index.md

 ## Planned Carpentry Events

-A number of events are expected to be run on the following days;
+We expect to run bootcamps on the following days:

-* 26th-27th November 2018 - Software Carpentry
+* 26th-27th November 2018 — Software Carpentry
-* 26th-27th February 2019 - Software or Data Carpentry
+* 26th-27th February 2019 — Software or Data Carpentry
-* 9th-10th April 2019 - Data Carpentry
+* 9th-10th April 2019 — Data Carpentry

 Details for these events will be posted on this page and shared via the [RSE announcement mailing list][announce-mail-list].

-## Current Instructors
+## Current Certified Instructors

 * [Will Furnass][will-furnass] (RSE Sheffield)
 * [Jez Cope][jez-cope] (Library)